Interesting Online Food Ordering Statistics For 2023 That You Need To Know

 #14.
 China’s food delivery market is thriving.

-China is the world’s largest online food delivery country because of its 419 million online users, or more than 40% of whom use different applications to order food.
+China is the world’s largest online food delivery country because of its more than 500 million online users, more than 40% of whom use different applications to order food.

 According to statistics on online food ordering, in China, roughly one-third of the population prefers to order meals rather than go out to eat.